Giambattista Valli

-Giambattista Valli is an Italian fashion designer from Rome.
+Giambattista Valli is an Italian fashion designer who has been operating his eponymous fashion brand in Paris since 2004.
 His collections, both ready to wear and Haute couture, are presented semi-annually during Paris Fashion Week.

 Early life

 Born and raised in Rome, Valli completed studies at a liceo (an Italian secondary school) and then earned a degree in art.
 In 1987 he began a foundation course in illustration at Central Saint Martins College of Art and Design in London.

 Career

 Early career

 After stints at Roberto Capucci (1986–1990), Fendi (1990–1995) and Krizia (1995–1996), Valli moved to Paris and worked as creative director for Emanuel Ungaro from 1998 to 2004.
 Ungaro credited Valli with revitalizing the house, and named him as his successor when he retired in 2004.
 Shortly after, the Ferragamo family, which owned Ungaro, dismissed him during an internal struggle.

 Giambattista Valli

-Valli launched his eponymous brand in 2005, heralding his first ready-to-wear show in Paris where he had moved from Italy.
+Valli launched his eponymous brand in 2004, heralding his first ready-to-wear show in Paris in 2005 where he had moved from Italy.
 Valli shows both ready-to-wear and haute couture collections semiannually in Paris.
 Valli is one of the few non-French designers granted membership into the historic Chambre Syndicate de la Haute Couture.
 He showed his first couture collection in July 2011.

-In 2009, Mariella Burani Fashion Group signed a five-year contract to make and distribute the ready-to-wear collection of Valli.
-By 2012, Valli's ready-to-wear, couture and collaborations generated an estimated $80 million in sales annually.
+Since 2005, Giambattista Valli has collaborated with MAC Cosmetics.
+For the production and distribution of its ready-to-wear collection, the brand entered into licensing agreements with Gilmar (2004–2009) and Mariella Burani Fashion Group (2009–2010) By 2012, Valli's ready-to-wear, couture and collaborations generated an estimated $80 million in sales annually.
 With the expiration of a contract with Italian fur-maker Ciwifurs for the brand’s own fur coats and jackets, Valli brought all production and distribution in-house in 2017.

-The brand is owned by Giambattista Valli, with a minority shareholding by Groupe Artémis since 2017.
-Its headquarters are located in a historic building on Rue Boissy d'Anglas, designed by Luigi Scialanga, which also houses the brand's main store.
+Since 2014, the Giambattista Valli headquarters have been located in a historic building on Rue Boissy d'Anglas in the 8th arrondissement of Paris, designed by Luigi Scialanga, which also houses the brand's main store.
 The brand has flagship stores in Paris, London, Milan, Saint Tropez, Doha, Seoul and Beijing, and the brand's international distribution includes more than 245 selling points.

-Since 2005, the brand has collaborated with MAC Cosmetics.
+Groupe Artémis took a minority shareholding in the Giambattista Valli brand in 2017, later assuming majority control in 2021.
+In 2026, Valli reached an agreement to acquire full ownership of the Giambattista Valli brand from Artémis.